 Doge’s Palace is the city’s most famous building and for those visiting Venice from sea, it would have been the first striking building they set eyes on.
 Like the Rialto Bridge, Doge’s Palace forms one of the most famous sceneries in the world, starring in many of Venice’s iconic photos.

 Many of Venice’s, even Europe’s, decisions were taken place in Doge’s palace as over the years saw it play host to the Doge residence, the seat for the government and the palace of Justice.
+It is included in the museum pass.

 8. Suso Gelatoteca